apache/tvm/docs/dev/relay_pass_infra.rst

 have custom passes correctly scheduled without having to modify a single handcrafted pass order.

-One the other hand, modern deep learning frameworks, such as Pytorch and MXNet Gluon, also have the tendency to enable pass manager style layer construction scheme through `Sequential`_ and `Block`_, respectively.
+On the other hand, modern deep learning frameworks, such as Pytorch and MXNet Gluon, also have the tendency to enable pass style layer construction scheme through `Sequential`_ and `Block`_, respectively.
 With such constructs, these modern frameworks are able to conveniently add modules/layers to their containers and build up neural network easily.